 Training Requirements: All on-site personnel will be current in OSHA training in accordance with 29 CFR 1910.120 (HAZWOPER), and be enrolled in a medical monitoring program with a current occupational physical with physician's certificate in accordance with 29 CFR 1910.120(f).
 Additional training (such as first aid/CPR, bloodborne pathogens, respiratory protection, confined space entry, etc.) will be provided as applicable.
 Personnel will be trained in the safe use of required equipment and in the required PPE.
+UXO Personnel must be certified as EOD-trained and must be approved for the project by the USAESCH Safety Officer and Contracting Officer.
 All personnel operating heavy equipment will provide proof of competency with the equipment to the SSHO prior to operating the equipment.

-twothy & mustard, CIH Name: (person certifying that the evaluation has been performed) 8/1/2005 Date: (date of evaluation)
+timothy Structord, CIH Name:

+Date: 2/24/2005

+(date of evaluation)